 The old premises were now proving inadequate and in 1854 the Governors of the Hospital agreed to erect a new college building on the present site.
 In the resultant administrative changes, the Medical Council surrendered the management of the College to the Medical and Surgical Officers of the Hospital, who formed themselves into the London Hospital College Council.
 (In practice, the Medical College and the College Council consisted of the same people).
 The management of the College was in the hands of the College Council (called, by 1868, the Medical Council of the London Hospital School) from 1855 to 1876.

 After several years of negotiation, the House Committee finally, in 1876, took a hand in the administration and regular financial support of the College.
 Management was handed over to a College Board (RLHMC/A/2-4), consisting of nine members of the House Committee and six of the Medical Council.
 Further negotiations, in 1879, at the end of a three year trial period, resulted in the formation of a new College Board, consisting of six members from the House Committee and six from the Medical Council.
 In 1900 the College became a School of the University of London, although this change made no real difference to its administrative arrangements.
+It functioned as an unincorporated general medical school of the University of London, until it was incorporated as The London Hospital Medical College on 30 March 1949.

 With the introduction of the National Health Service in 1948, the College Board was abolished.
 The overall management passed to a Council of Governors (RLHMC/A/5) and its standing Committee (RLHMC/A/6) which was, in effect, the continuation of the Finance Committee of the College Board, while education matters were the concern of the Academic Board (RLHMC/A/7,8).
 In 1989 the Pre-Clinical teaching of the College merged with that of St. Bartholomew's Hospital Medical School as the Central and East London Confederation (C.E.L.C.) and re-sited at the Basic Medical Sciences Building at Queen Mary & Westfield College, Mile End.
 Following the recommendations of the Tomlinson Report (1992) and the governmental response to it ('Making London Better', 1993) a bill was placed before Parliament to unite the Medical College of St. Bartholomew's Hospital and LHMC with Queen Mary & Westfield College.
 This was given Royal assent in 1995 and the College became part of St. Barthomew's and the Royal London School of Medicine & Dentistry, Queen Mary & Westfield College, (University of London) in December 1995.